annkimathi/KPLCInterruptions/README.md

 The application uses the following environment variables:

 - `MAIL_USERNAME`: Your email address

 - `MAIL_PASSWORD`: Your email password
-- `RECIPIENTS`: Comma-separated list of email recipients
+    - **Note**: If you are using Gmail as your email service, this should be the "App Password" that you generate from your Gmail account settings, NOT your Gmail password.

-- `LOCATION`: Default location for power interruption monitoring
+- `RECIPIENTS_LOCATIONS`: Comma-separated list of email recipients paired with their locations, separated by a colon.

 Copy the `.env.example` to `.env` and fill in these variables.

 ## Usage